OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

   - The glamour magic effect now overrides the PC Vampire dialogue check, allowing the player to converse as a normal being.

 - Mistform

   - Fixed a bug where the VFX pushed the player a small amount, causing a jarring camera motion.
   - Fixed a bug where the "Start" VFX was only played on the initial cast.
   - The "light" now stays with the fadeout VFX, making the VFX ending more consistent with the rest of the VFX sequence.

+- Other
+  - Merged the temporary blood transfuser ESP into main ESP.

 #### **0.3.1 - 0.3.3**